Chase Lucas: Detroit Lions

 Lucas was selected by the Detroit Lions in the seventh round, 237th overall, of the 2022 NFL draft.
 He was placed on injured reserve on December 10, 2022.

 On August 29, 2023, Lucas was waived by the Lions and re-signed to the practice squad.
 On September 16, 2023, Lucas was signed to the active roster.
 He was released on December 28 and re-signed to the practice squad.
 He was promoted back to the active roster on January 13, 2024.

 San Francisco 49ers

 On March 18, 2024, Lucas signed a one–year contract with the San Francisco 49ers.
 He was waived on August 27, and re-signed to the practice squad.
 Lucas signed a reserve/future contract with San Francisco on January 6, 2025.

+Lucas made 15 appearances for San Francisco during the 2025 season, recording one pass deflection and nine combined tackles.

+Tampa Bay Buccaneers

+On April 10, 2026, Lucas signed a one–year contract with the Tampa Bay Buccaneers.
+He was placed on injured reserve on August 9, and later released.